 In the conditions of the trenches an effective specification for a military wristwatch was soon developed at the front and communicated to other officers, it must have a luminous dial and unbreakable glass.
 This is discussed at Anatomy of a Trench Watch.

-Officers received an allowance of around £50 for the purchase of much of their kit; uniform, sword, revolver, field glasses, and wristwatch.
-Although these watches are often described as "private purchases" it is clear that an officer was expected to wear a wristwatch, and that funds were provided to him by the military authorities to buy one.
+Officers received an allowance of around £50 for the purchase of their kit, including uniform, sword, revolver, field glasses, and wristwatch.
+Although these wristwatches are often described as "private purchases" it is clear that an officer was expected to wear a wristwatch, and that funds were provided to him by the military authorities to buy one.
 Was this then a private purchase?
 I think not.
 These then were actually the first British Military wristwatches, even though they carry no military markings.

-There was a huge demand for officer's kit at the start of the war.
-There were queues at tailor’s shops to be measured for uniforms, and many items were in short supply Officers advertised in The Times for revolvers, wrist-watches and field glasses.
-This is when most conversions of fob watches occurred, due to lack of supply to fill the demand of newly commissioned officers who were eager to get kitted out and get to the front before they missed all the action – in 1914 it was thought that the war would be over by Christmas.
+There was a huge demand for officer's kit at the start of World War One.
+There were queues at tailor’s shops to be measured for uniforms, and many items were in short supply.
+Officers advertised in The Times newspaper for revolvers, field glasses and wristwatches.
+This is when conversions of fob watches into wristwatches occurred, due to lack of supply to fill the demand of newly commissioned officers who were eager to get kitted out and get to the front before they missed all the action – in 1914 it was thought that the war would be over by Christmas.

 1917 Issued British Military Wristwatch

-Towards the end of the war the War Department started to issue wristwatches.
-These were most likely issued to Other Ranks who wouldn’t be expected to purchase their own.
-Most likely these were signallers, telegraphers or telephonists operating in front line trenches who would put the time on received messages.
+During the war, the War Office issued wristwatches to Other Ranks who weren’t given an allowance to purchase one.
+These were signallers, telegraphers or telephonists operating in front line trenches who would put the time on received messages.
 In 1914 a British Expeditionary Force Infantry Battalion of 1,000 men received eight issued watches.
 One went to the Signalling Sergeant, the others were shared among 16 Royal Engineers Signallers.
 In 1914 these would have been pocket watches, but at the front it would have been realised that wristwatches were easier to use, and also less likely to be lost.
 Timing was also important to gun batteries, who could gauge the range of an enemy gun from the time of flight of a shell.
 Watches used to do this were pocket watches or pocket chronographs, or stop watch timers.